Online Sales Taxes In The United States

 Constitutional provisions against state regulation of interstate commerce only allow states to require businesses with a physical presence (nexus) within the state to collect sales taxes from that state's residents.
 The Supreme Court ultimately threw out North Dakota's tax claim, establishing that because Quill had no physical locations or personnel located within North Dakota they could not be required to collect North Dakota sales tax.

 This ruling stood for years, and most Internet-based businesses were only required to collect taxes from customers who resided in the same state as the company itself was based in (and for this reason, many companies established offices in sales-tax-free states such as Delaware).
 However, as Internet sales became more common and state budgets grew tighter, several states began passing so-called "Amazon laws" in order to force some of the largest Internet retailers to collect and pay sales tax on their behalf.

-"Amazon laws", named after the Internet retail giant that sparked them, re-defined the concept of "nexus" to include independent sales agents located in a state as a "physical presence", which could be used to require Internet retailers to then collect sales tax in that state.
+In these laws, states re-defined the concept of "nexus" to include independent sales agents located in a state as a "physical presence", which could be used to require Internet retailers to then collect sales tax in that state.
 Amazon.com and other large internet retailers frequently use a network of independent affiliates worldwide to drive traffic to their sites.
 As a result of the Amazon laws passed in several states, Amazon and other businesses were forced to either start collecting sales tax in those states or dismiss all affiliates located within state borders.

-When Rhode Island and North Carolina adopted Amazon taxes in 2009, Amazon immediately severed ties with all affiliates in the two states in order to avoid collecting sales tax from residents.
+In an early example, when Rhode Island and North Carolina adopted Amazon taxes in 2009, Amazon immediately severed ties with all affiliates in the two states in order to avoid collecting sales tax from residents.
 With larger states such as New York with similar laws, however, most retailers had no choice but to collect state sales tax in order to retain their local affiliates.